 Being decisive does not mean you have to be rash.
 These techniques may take time and can even delay the deployment of your solutions.
 So take caution to not use them as a stalling tactic or as an excuse to hold out for the perfect answer, which may never actually come.

 It’s easy to get caught up in not knowing what the future can bring.
 But when your company is going through times of crisis and heading into uncertainty it helps to have a well-equipped guide.
-A leader who possesses these 3 essential skills can be the key to weathering the storm.
+A leader who possesses these 3 essential project management skills can be the key to weathering the storm.

 But just as Napoleon had Marengo, or as Theodore Roosevelt had a big stick, leadership requires tools.
 Something that can help plan out tasks and projects with speed and ease, while still allowing for changes.
 Which can be shared with your entire team to enhance transparency and collaboration.
 And which can be used to plan both short term challenges and long term goals.